automenta/notention/README.md

 # Netention

-**Netention** is a revolutionary personal knowledge and task management system that transforms how you organize and achieve your goals.
+**Netention** is a personal knowledge and task management system that transforms how you organize and achieve your goals.
 Built around **Active Notes**—dynamic, intelligent digital entities that autonomously process information, perform tasks, and adapt to your needs—Netention moves beyond static note-taking into a realm of proactive assistance.
 It seamlessly integrates into your digital life, offering subtle, context-aware support to boost productivity across all domains, from personal projects to professional workflows.

 Unlike traditional tools, Netention's Active Notes are not passive documents; they act as living agents, evolving with your input and powered by a self-improving architecture.
 With a focus on originality, modularity, and efficiency, Netention aims to redefine personal productivity and set a new standard for AI-driven assistants.